Meet Dr. Reath

 Not only is Dr. Reath a Board-certified plastic surgeon, he served as member-at-large of the Board of Directors of the American Society of Plastic Surgeons.
 Because of his passion for public education, the ASPS asked Dr. Reath to be Chairman of their Public Education Committee.
 He is the only plastic surgeon in East Tennessee to serve in a leadership position of the country’s foremost authority on plastic surgery.
 You can read more about Dr. Reath’s professional qualifications on the Awards and Accolades page of our website.

 Dr. Reath is a longtime resident of Knoxville, Tennessee.
-He and his wife have three children who are now spread out across the country in South Carolina, San Francisco and east Tennessee.
-When not in the operating room, seeing patients in the office or writing about plastic surgery education issues, Dr. Reath can usually be found singing baritone in the choir at the Church of the Ascension, or rowing competitively with his wife in their double shell.
+He and his wife have three children who are all married and spread out across the country in South Carolina, Austin and east Tennessee.
+When not in the operating room, seeing patients in the office or writing about plastic surgery education issues, Dr. Reath can usually be found singing baritone in the choir at the Church of the Ascension, or riding his Peloton bike.

 - When was the first moment you knew that you wanted to be a doctor?
 Was there any point in your journey that you had doubts about working in the field of medicine?